Analysis Definition for a Funciton is Continuous

 is continuous at .

-If a function is continuous at every point of , then is said to be continuous on the set .
-If and is continuous at , then the restriction of to is also continuous at .
+.
 The converse is not true, in general.
 For example, the restriction of the Dirichlet function either to the set of rational numbers or to the set of irrational numbers is continuous, but the Dirichlet function itself is discontinuous at all points.

 An important class of real-valued continuous functions of a single variable consists of those functions that are continuous on intervals.
 They have the following properties.